encode/django-rest-framework/docs/api-guide/fields.md

 `SlugRelatedField` and `ManySlugRelatedField` will represent the target of the relationship using a unique slug.

-Be default these fields read-write, although you can change this behaviour using the `read_only` flag.
+By default these fields read-write, although you can change this behaviour using the `read_only` flag.

 **Arguments**:

-* `slug_field` - The field on the target that should used as the representation.
+* `slug_field` - The field on the target that should be used to represent it.
 This should be a field that uniquely identifies any given instance.
 For example, `username`.
 * `queryset` - By default `ModelSerializer` classes will use the default queryset for the relationship.  `Serializer` classes must either set a queryset explicitly, or set `read_only=True`.

 ## HyperlinkedRelatedField / ManyHyperlinkedRelatedField

 `HyperlinkedRelatedField` and `ManyHyperlinkedRelatedField` will represent the target of the relationship using a hyperlink.

-Be default, `HyperlinkedRelatedField` is read-write, although you can change this behaviour using the `read_only` flag.
+By default, `HyperlinkedRelatedField` is read-write, although you can change this behaviour using the `read_only` flag.

 **Arguments**: